kt287felix/Data-Preparation-and-Data-Management./README.md

 ## 🎬 Project Walkthrough

-> A full video walkthrough of the data cleaning, merging, and transformation process is available on LinkedIn — covering how raw supplier data was shaped into actionable insights for Adventure Works.
+> A full video walkthrough of the data cleaning, merging, and transformation process is available on the files uploaded— covering how raw supplier data was shaped into actionable insights for Adventure Works.

 ---